Joel-Seba-Clitues-official/App-Docker/README.md

                                                                                       🚌 Bus Reservation System - Dockerized

 This is a containerized Django-based Bus Reservation System that allows passengers to:

                 Register/Login with authentication

                 Search available buses based on origin and destination

                 Book seats and view billing

                 Cancel reservations

                 Manage their profile

                 This project is containerized using Docker to simplify setup and deployment.

-📦 Features
+📦 Features:

                🐍 Python 3 / Django Web Framework

                🔐 Secure user authentication system

                🚌 Search and book buses

                📃 Booking history and billing

                🧾 Cancel and manage reservations

                🐳 Dockerized for portability and ease of use

-Structure
+Structure:

 bus-reservation-system/

 │

 ├── bus-reservation-system/   # Main Django app

 ├── Dockerfile                # Dockerfile for containerization

 ├── requirements.txt          # Python dependencies

 ├── manage.py                 # Django entry point
 └── ...

-🚀 Getting Started
+🚀 Getting Started:

 1️⃣ Clone the Repository

 2️⃣ Build the Docker Image

 3️⃣ Run the Container

 🐋 Using Docker Compose - Create a docker-compose.yml file and run.

-🔮 Future Enhancements
+🔮 Future Enhancements:

 CI/CD Pipeline: Integrate with GitHub Actions, Jenkins, or GitLab CI for automated testing, linting, and deployment.